AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 3. **Redshift lag correlations in BAO residuals.** The OU kernel predicts ρ_1 ≈ 0.78, ρ_2 ≈ 0.62, ρ_3 ≈ 0.49.
 DESI DR2 shows mixed results: lag-1 positive (consistent), lags 2–3 negative (inconsistent). **With N=7 bins and 95% CI ≈ ±1.0, no lag is individually significant.**

 **Conclusion:** The finite‑information stochastic framework is **not falsified** by current data.
 The OU likelihood improves the fit, but the model remains degenerate with only 7 bins.
-The decisive test requires >20 bins from Euclid DR1 (expected H2 2026).
+The decisive test requires >20 bins from Euclid DR1 (expected November 2026).

 ---